SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Supported_System_Data_Storage_Architectures/Resource_migration_to_elastic.md

 If the migration should fail for any reason, the migration status object in the SLNetClientTest tool window will get a red background color.
 The ``SLMigrationManager.txt`` and ``SLResourceManager.txt`` log files will contain more information.
 Resource Manager will not switch the configuration, so XML storage will still be used after a failed migration.

 If a ``MigrationStatus`` is stuck in the ``InProgress`` state, you will need to cancel the migration to make all Resource Manager instances start or to trigger the migration again.
-You can do so with the *Cancel Migration* button in the SLNetClientTest tool window.
+You can do so with the *Cancel Migration* button in the *Resources XML to Elastic* section of the   in the SLNetClientTest tool window.

 ### Behavior in new installations